TaskPort for Jira — Documentation

 read:jira-work,write:jira-work,read:jira-user,storage:app - Data handled: Notion titles/properties and (for Smart Mode) relevant page content to draft Jira fields; Jira project metadata and created issue keys

-- Storage: Minimal app storage for connection status, template mappings, filter presets, run history, and audit logs
+- Storage: Forge app storage holds connection status, template mappings, filter presets, run history, audit logs, and duplicate-tracking metadata.
+ArdSaor Core stores encrypted Notion tokens and short-lived Notion resolution cache rows.

 Installation